 Machine Learning (ML) is a powerful tool.
 In simple terms, ML enables computers to take data and recognise the patterns in that data.
 Those patterns can then be used to make predictions or classify data in astounding ways to optimise and improve business operations.

-Why are AI and ML getting air time across the globe?
+Why are AI and ML getting SO MUCH air time across the globe NOW?

 Recent advancements in computing power and the ability to access 'big data' (large volumes of data) is helping ML emerge with strength and capacity.
-With the rise of more connected devices through the IoT (Internet of Things), cloud-based software and edge computing, data-driven analytics is emerging as a powerful tool to provide businesses with automated actions (particularly for those labour-intensive, repetitive tasks) and actionable insights (where human intelligence and intervention is needed.
-On a control system for example).
+With the rise of more connected devices through IoT (Internet of Things), cloud-based software and edge computing, data-driven analytics is emerging as a powerful tool to provide businesses with better information to make decisions.
+Data-driven models, for data-driven decisions.

 The question is, is there a way to take messy, sometimes incomplete data sets and combine them with the elegance of machine learning algorithms to deliver commercially applicable digital products?

 The good news is that there are ML techniques for almost any kind of data quality.
 Of course, the more (good quality) data the better.
 If your company operates with data warehouses or data lakes which are accessible and organised, you're already leading the way.

 ML should be considered by all businesses, particularly those that are asset-intensive or deal with large amounts of data.
 Investing in understanding how your company can transform and adapt using digital technologies can lead to safer, lower cost operations, involving fewer human intensive decision-making processes.

 Although, advanced data-analytics is not always needed.
 Sometimes there are mathematical or statistical techniques which are more fit-for-purpose to display and interpret the data.
 At SIG ML, we're focussed on finding the right solution based on the problems or ideas specific to your business and delivering end-to-end AI-driven software applications to successfully integrate digital tools into different teams and business functions.